marcusolsson/grafana-hourly-heatmap-panel/README.md

 ### Missing data

 By default, data sources limits the number of data points to the width of the panel, in pixels.
-If you're visualizing data over a long time you may need to adjust the **Max data points** under **Query options** in the query editor.
+If you're visualizing data over a long time, then you may need to adjust the **Max data points** under **Query options** in the query editor.

 ![Missing data](src/img/missing-datapoints.png)